An Anguilla Bucket List for Visitors

 If you’re looking to score extra points, climb the rock at Little Bay — and jump off!
 It’s practically a rite of passage.
 Check out this post from a previous boat trip to Little Bay.

-Do the Sandy Ground Beach Bar Scene
+Do the Beach Bar Scene

 Elvis’ Beach Bar is Sandy Ground’s best toes-in-the-sand beach bar experience.
 The bar is a converted boat that brings loads of Caribbean charm, and Elvis himself will likely be slingin’ drinks from behind the bar (look for the guy wearing a basketball jersey).
-Like The Pumphouse, Elvis becomes livelier in the evening hours so if you go before 7PM you may have the bar to yourself.
+Elvis’ becomes livelier in the evening hours so if you go before 7PM you may have the bar to yourself.
 Cozy on up to the bar with a cocktail or grab a rum punch and tackle a game of corn hole with your group.

 Enjoy the Perfect Picnic Lunch